Look, Focus, Act: Efficient and Robust Robot Learning via Human Gaze and Foveated Vision Transformers

 \section{Abstract}

-Human vision is a highly active process driven by gaze, which directs attention and fixation to task-relevant regions and dramatically reduces visual processing.
+Human vision is a highly active process driven by gaze, which directs attention to task-relevant regions through foveation, dramatically reducing visual processing.
 In contrast, robot learning systems typically rely on passive, uniform processing of raw camera images.
-In this work, we explore how incorporating human-like active gaze into robotic policies can enhance both efficiency and performance.
-We build on recent advances in foveated image processing and apply them to an Active Vision robot system that emulates both human head movement and eye tracking.
-Extending prior work on the AV-ALOHA robot simulation platform, we introduce a framework for simultaneously collecting eye-tracking data and robot demonstrations from a human operator as well as a simulation benchmark and dataset for training robot policies that incorporate human gaze.
-Given the widespread use of Vision Transformers (ViTs) in robot learning, we integrate gaze information into ViTs using a foveated patch tokenization scheme inspired by recent work in image segmentation.
-Compared to uniform patch tokenization, this significantly reduces the number of tokens—and thus computation—without sacrificing visual fidelity near regions of interest.
-We also explore two approaches to gaze imitation and prediction from human data.
-The first is a structured, hierarchical two-stage model that first predicts gaze, which is then used to guide foveation and action prediction.
-The second is a novel method that treats gaze as an extension of whole-body control, integrating it into the robot’s action space such that the policy directly predicts both future gaze and actions in an end-to-end manner.
-Our results show that our method for foveated robot vision not only drastically reduces computational overhead, but also improves performance for high precision tasks and robustness to unseen distractors.
-Together, these findings suggest that human-inspired visual processing offers a useful inductive bias for robotic vision systems.
-Codes and datasets are released at \href{https://ian-chuang.github.io/gaze-av-aloha/}{https://ian-chuang.github.io/gaze-av-aloha/}
+In this work, we explore how incorporating human-like active gaze into robotic policies can enhance efficiency and robustness.
+We develop GIAVA (Gaze Integrated Active-Vision ALOHA), a robot vision system that emulates human head and neck movement, and gaze adjustment for foveated processing.
+Extending the AV-ALOHA robot platform, we introduce a framework for simultaneously collecting eye-tracking, perspective control, and robot manipulation demonstration data from a human operator.
+We also open-source a simulation benchmark and dataset for training robot policies that incorporate human gaze.
+Inspired by recent work in foveated image segmentation and given the widespread use of Vision Transformers (ViTs) in robot learning, we integrate gaze information into ViTs using a foveated patch tokenization scheme.
+Compared to uniform patch tokenization, this significantly reduces the number of tokens, and thus computation.
+For this purpose, we explore two approaches to gaze estimation: The first is a two-stage model that predicts gaze independently to guide foveation and subsequently action.
+The second integrates gaze into the action space, allowing the policy to jointly estimate gaze and actions end-to-end.
+Our results show that our method for foveated robot vision drastically reduces computational overhead, and enhances robustness to background distractors.
+Notably, on certain high-precision tasks, foveated vision also improves performance, as reflected in higher success rates.
+Together, these findings suggest that human-inspired foveated visual processing offers untapped potential and should be further considered as a useful inductive bias in robotic vision systems. \href{https://soltanilara.github.io/giava/}{https://soltanilara.github.io/giava/}